 About the Author

-Anu Natajaran
+Anu Natarajan

 Anu Natarajan is an urban planner and designer with a unique perspective that has been defined by work experience in housing, land use planning, and development in the private, consulting, public, non-profit, and political sectors.
-She leads the Global Policy Leadership Academy's Vienna Social Housing Field Study program, grew up in Bangalore and graduated from Architecture School, and earned her Masters’s Degree in Urban Design and Planning at the University of Washington, Seattle.
+She leads the Global Policy Leadership Academy's Vienna Social Housing Field Study program, grew up in Bangalore and graduated from Architecture School, and earned her Master’s Degree in Urban Design and Planning at the University of Washington, Seattle.
 Biography | Email

 Share This Article: